Check out this quick video showing some highlights of a weekend in Chaozhou – details below!

 It’s a little tricky to get to – in the sense that there is no high-speed railway station directly in the town itself.
 Chaoyang Station is the shared station for the 3 cities of Shantou, Jieyang and Chaozhou.
 It’s a relatively cheap and quick (maybe 30-40mins) taxi ride from Chaoyang Station to Chaozhou – which is the recommended way to go, once you arrive.
 There are also buses available, for those at a more leisurely pace.

-I stayed at the Zai Yang Inn – which is an incredible place (no, I don’t have any affiliation with them!) – it’s just one of those places that you happen upon somtimes that have a very local and special feel about them.
+I stayed at the Zai Yang Inn – which is an incredible place (no, I don’t have any affiliation with them!) – it’s just one of those places that you happen upon sometimes that has a very local and special feel.
 Take a look at some of the photos in the link – and you’ll see what I mean.

 There are lots of things to see in Chaozhou:

-The most visually impressive is Guangji Bridge (广济桥; Guǎngjìqiáo): It’s a bridge (from the Song dynasty, c1170 A.D.) made originally of connecting boats (and now lined partly by boats, partly by bricks, partly by pavillion-like structures).
-It’s one of the biggest draws in Chaozhou – and for very good reason.
-It’s not cheap – and costs RMB60 one way.
-It’s very picturesque – and makes for some good photo ops!
+The most visually impressive is Guangji Bridge (广济桥; Guǎng jì qiáo ): It’s a bridge (from the Song dynasty, c1170 A.D.) made originally of connecting boats (and now made up of a combination of boats and pavillion-liked connecting structures).
+It’s one of the biggest draws in Chaozhou – and for a very good reason.
+It’s not cheap (at RMB60 one way!) considering it’s just a bridge to cross to the other side – but it is very picturesque – and makes for some good photo ops!

-Xu Imperial Son-in-law Mansion (许驸马府; Xǔfùmǎfǔ), North Ma Road, Xiangqiao District .
-This is an ancient residence from the Song Dynasty.
-The name of the place is a bit complicated – even more so in Chinese, something like “the reside of Mr Xu, the Emperor’s extra horse (which means his son-in law!)” – go figure!
+Xu Imperial Son-in-law Mansion (许驸马府; Xǔ fù mǎ fǔ ), North Ma Road, Xiangqiao District .
+This is a well-preserved ancient residence from the Song Dynasty.
+The name of the place is a bit complicated – even more so in Chinese, something like “the residence of Xu, the Emperor’s extra horse (which means his son-in law!)” – go figure!

-I went just for the weekend – leaving Hong Kong in the evening after work and heading straight to Shenzhen, catching a late night high-speed rail link to Chaoyang station.
-I hopped in a cab and made it to my guesthouse at a decent time.
+I went just for the weekend – leaving Hong Kong in the evening after work on a Friday and heading straight to Shenzhen (Shenzhen North station), catching a late night high-speed rail link to Chaoyang station.
+I then hopped in a cab and made it to my guesthouse at a decent time (before midnight!).

 A brief but fun trip, not too tiring – and enough time to see this historic and very walkable city!